Lissy93/dashy/docs/deployment.md

 ## Using Docker Compose

 Using Docker Compose can be useful for saving your specific config in files, without having to type out a long run command each time.
-Save compose config as a YAML file, and then run `docker compose up -d` (optionally use the `-f` flag to specify file location, if it isn't located at `./docker-compose.yml`), `-d` is detached mode (not running in the foreground of your terminal).
+Save compose config as a YAML file, and then run `docker-compose up -d` (optionally use the `-f` flag to specify file location, if it isn't located at `./docker-compose.yml`), `-d` is detached mode (not running in the foreground of your terminal).
 Compose is also useful if you are using clusters, as the format is very similar to stack files, used with Docker Swarm.

 The following is a complete example of a [`docker-compose.yml`](https://github.com/Lissy93/dashy/blob/master/docker-compose.yml) for Dashy.
 Run it as is, or uncomment the additional options you need.